Sandymount High School

 Sandymount High School was a coeducational secondary school on Herbert Road, Sandymount, Dublin 4 which operated for over 50 years before closing in 1999.

 History

 Sandymount High School was founded in 1947 and was initially controversial because, as a non-denominational school, it wasn't owned by a church but by the Cannon family, who also provided the two headmasters the school had: father and son Patrick and Conall Cannon.
-Patrick's wife Eileen Cannon also served as headmistress.
+Patrick's wife Masie Cannon also served as headmistress.

 Federation of Lay Catholic Secondary Schools/Federation of Irish Secondary Schools

 The school was founded against the wishes of John Charles McQuaid, then Archbishop of Dublin.
 As the school was not run by clergy, there was no schools association for it to join.
 Together with forty to fifty other schools, they joined the Federation of Lay Catholic Secondary Schools, of which Patrick Cannon would be a leading figure.

 The Department of Education didn't recognise FLCSS until 1958, when then Minister for Education Jack Lynch.
 Lynches' successor Patrick Hillery publicly accused the Federation of blackening Irelands' image abroad in a report the Federation published in 1962.

 The Department suspended recognition of the Federation the same year, on grounds of the Federation adopting a new title.
 In January 1962 the Federation had renamed itself Federation of Irish Secondary Schools, which the Department claimed was misleading.
 The Federation disputed the reason the Department cease recognition.